erigones/esdc-docs/user-guide/gui/nodes/details.rst

 .. note:: Shutdown or restart of a compute node initiates a shutdown of all virtual servers running on the compute node (virtual servers must have a functional ACPI daemon running).
 After booting the compute node, the virtual servers will return to the same state as they were before the shutdown or restart of the compute node.

-.. note:: A compute node with a flag icon appended to its hostname is the main head node.

 .. note:: The compute node hostname cannot be changed retrospectively.

 .. note:: After a successful installation, the compute node will appear in the web interface automatically.